 CCE has recorded two CD projects.
 Welcome To Coal County was released in 2011, and Old Coal Town in January of 2017.

 Pat comes from Summit Hill, PA, and began playing musical instruments when he was just a boy.
 As one of 8 children in a musical family, he took up the banjo first and later also learned to play guitar, harmonica, mandolin, and bass.
 Pat has played in many configurations, but mainly as a solo performer.
-Pat and Rosemary have a very talented son, Shane, who plays guitar, drums, bass, and piano.
+Pat and Rosemary have a multi-instrumentalist son, Shane, who plays bass in the bluegrass band Serene Green.

 Located in Reading, PA, Dave also began playing guitar as a youngster.
 He has worked in country, rock, and bluegrass bands, and also played as a solo performer for many years.
 Over time, Dave has added dobro and upright bass to his repertoire, and fools with the banjo and mandolin when nobody is listening.

 Jillian also lives in Reading, PA, and started her musical career singing Bonnie Raitt tunes with her sisters into a hairbrush.
 Jillian has been playing bass since 1996, and has two children; Chelsea (guitar) and Mason (drums, bass, mandolin).